phamduc0110/YouTubeDownloader-AHK/README.md

 # YouTubeDownloader-AHK
-A lite application to download video and audio from YouTube in maximum quality available.
+A lite application to download video and audio from  YouTube and other websites.

 <a href="https://i.giphy.com/media/LMhdLviuqZ889kJelc/source"><img src="https://i.giphy.com/media/LMhdLviuqZ889kJelc/source.gif" title="YouTube Video Downloader 0.4.0"/></a>